iambrainstorming/iambrainstorming.github.io/src/chapters/do-we-have-to-fear-machine-learning-or-ai.md

 AI can't create [perpetual machines](https://en.wikipedia.org/wiki/Perpetual_motion) through its intelligence; it will [consume energy or electricity](./what-do-we-need-to-decentralize-in-the-coming-years.md#energy-consumption-by-servers-of-capitalism) and natural resources to function.
 Therefore, it needs to be used efficiently, only when necessary.
 Additionally, it cannot fully replace human labor.

+## AI code generators are writing vulnerable software nearly half the time

+The company’s research team used a series of code-completion tasks tied to known vulnerabilities, based on the MITRE CWE list.
+Then they ran the AI-generated code through Veracode Static Analysis.
+The results speak for themselves.
+Java was the riskiest language, with a failure rate of over 70 percent.
+Python, JavaScript, and C# weren’t much better, each failing between 38 and 45 percent of the time.
+When it came to specific weaknesses, like cross-site scripting and log injection, the failure rates shot up to 86 and 88 percent.

+It’s not just that vulnerabilities are increasing.
+The report also points out that AI is making it easier for attackers to find and exploit them.
+Now, even low-skilled hackers can use AI tools to scan systems, identify flaws, and whip up exploit code.
+That shifts the entire security landscape, putting defenders on their back foot.

+One surprising note in the research is that bigger AI models didn’t necessarily perform better than smaller ones.
+That suggests this is not a problem of scale, but rather something built into how these models are trained and how they handle security-related logic.

 ## End of Moore’s law

 The [end of Moore's Law is an inevitable reality that the semiconductor industry](https://physicsworld.com/a/moores-law-further-progress-will-push-hard-on-the-boundaries-of-physics-and-economics/) will eventually face.
 Moore's Law, which states that the number of transistors on a chip doubles every two years, has been a driving force in the rapid advancement of technology.
 However, as we approach the physical limits of miniaturization, it becomes clear that this trend cannot continue indefinitely.
 The fundamental obstacles identified by Moore himself, the speed of light and the finite size of atoms, will inevitably create a bottleneck for further progress.